-The Ohio state university code of student conduct is an official publication of the university board of trustees.
-All petitions for revision and amendment of this code of student conduct should be submitted through the office of the vice president for student life.
-The code shall remain consistent with the sexual misconduct university policy 1.10 and policy 1.15; any code of student conduct changes related to that policy these policies shall be done in consultation with the Title IX coordinator appropriate official designated under policy 1.10 and policy 1.15.
-Proposed revisions to the code shall be reviewed, in draft form, by the office of the president, the office of academic affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
+The Ohio State University Code of Student Conduct is an official publication of the university board of Trustees.
+All petitions for revision and amendment of this Code should be submitted through the office of the vice president for student life.
+The Code shall remain consistent with the university's Non-Discrimination, Harassment, and Sexual Misconduct policy; any Code changes related to these policies shall be done in consultation with the appropriate official designated under the Non-Discrimination, Harassment, and Sexual Misconduct policy Proposed revisions to the Code shall be reviewed, in draft form, by the office of the president, the office of academic affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
 No revision shall become effective unless approved by the university board of trustees and until printed notice of such revisions is made available to students.